Blanchard, Iowa

 Blanchard is a city in Page County, Iowa, United States.
 The population was 29 at the 2020 census.

 A small section of the city reaches into Missouri and is unofficially known as South Blanchard.
+Lineville in Wayne County is similarly split along state lines.

 History

 Blanchard was laid out in 1879, and a post office was established that same year.
 It was incorporated as a town on June 11, 1880.